andersonlins/devices-manager-app/README.md

 # devices-manager-app
-It's a simple app to evaluation proporses.
-Technologies: Angular, NodeJS and MySQL
+It's a simple app to devices crud.Technologies: Angular, NodeJS and MySQL